turgu1/ibmf/README.md

 The `fonts\gener.sh` is used to generate IBMF fonts by:

 1) Generating PK fonts from the METAFONT foundry.
-2) Extracting the information from the PK fonts to generate IBMFsubfonts.
+2) Extracting the information from the PK fonts to generate IBMF subfonts.
 3) Packing the information in IBMF fonts through PlatformIO built program named `generator`.
 The resulting fonts are located in the `fonts` folder.

-The targetted fonts suites are:
+The targetted font typefaces are:

   - Computer Modern Roman Serif
   - Computer Modern Sans-Serif
-  - Typewriter
+  - Computer Modern Typewriter

 Each IBMF font contains 8, 9, 10, 12, 14, 17, and 24 points bitmaps.
 Each Computer Modern font suit produces Regular, Bold, Italic, and Bold-Italic fonts.
 Only Regular and Italic are available for the Typewriter fonts.